matheusreirasi/NFTicket/README.md

 ## Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: